 Among the various existing visual localization system designs, the most relevant to our work are those using fiducial-based 6-DOF localization.
 Fiducial systems use artificial patterns to keep track of the relative camera/target movement as well as to distinguish between different targets.
 Although fiducial-based systems usually involve a payload decoding as the last step, all the other steps aim to estimate the 6-DOF camera relative pose history, and thus share the same goal as our work.
-ARToolkit [Kato and Billinghurst, 1999] and ARTag [Fiala, 2005] are two popular choices for fiducial-based localization, which are widely used in augmented reality applications.
+ARToolkit (Kato & Billinghurst, 1999) and ARTag (Fiala, 2005) are two popular choices for fiducial-based localization, which are widely used in augmented reality applications.
 ARToolkit detects the target tag by binary thresholding of the image, thus rendering detection sensitive to illumination changes or occlusion.
-While the ARTag and ARToolkit-Plus [Wagner et al., 2008] improve detection robustness with image gradients, these methods are mainly designed for augmented reality applications within a bounded environment, and hence detection is not reliable over longer distances.
-AprilTag [Olson, 2011] has become a prevalent method for 6-DOF fiducial-based Simultaneous Localization and Mapping (SLAM).
+While ARTag and ARToolkitPlus (Wagner, Reitmayr, Mulloni, Drummond, & Schmalstieg, 2008) improve detection robustness with image gradients, these methods are mainly designed for augmented reality applications within a bounded environment, and hence detection is not reliable over longer distances.
+AprilTag (Olson, 2011) has become a prevalent method for 6-DOF fiducial-based simultaneous localization and mapping (SLAM).
 This algorithm is designed to be robust and reliable over long distances, while maintaining high accuracy in terms of pose estimation.
 AprilTag detects the target tag by first computing the image gradient, then clustering the gradient and fitting line segments, and lastly extracting the four-sided regions using a depth-first search.
 With the quad, the camera poses are further estimated via computing the homography matrix of the encoded points.
-The author of [Olson, 2011] reports that this approach outperforms previous fiducial-based systems in many aspects.
+The approach outperforms previous fiducial-based systems (Olson, 2011) in many aspects related to the proximity operations scenario.
 Based on these nice properties, AprilTag is used in this paper to compare against numerical efficiency and accuracy with our approach.